- 1,200 In-lbs

 It has a brushless motor that gives 1,200 in-lbs of torque with PRMs of 2,000, making it super fast when used for challenging and heavy duties.
 The Milwaukee cordless drill is short, compact, and easy to use for small and tight spaces, meaning it requires less effort in some particular cases.

-This Milwaukee drill set comes with a hard case to protect the drill and the accessories from heat or cold environments, giving it longer service life.
+This Milwaukee drill set comes with a hard case to protect the drill and the accessories from heat or cold environments, giving it a longer service life.
 The kit includes two M18 Red lithium 5.0Ah batteries and an M18 multi-voltage lithium-ion battery charger.

 As per the manufacturer, you have the option to use this drill in different modes, based on your needs, including driving mode, hammer drilling, and regular drilling.
 You can use the shockwave drill bits to make your work easier.